maro7tigre/PySignalDecipher/command_system/docs/core.md

 1. **Observable Pattern**: For property change notification
 2. **Command Pattern**: For encapsulating actions that can be executed, undone, and redone

-Both patterns are integrated with the ID System for efficient memory management and serialization support.
+Both patterns are integrated with the ID System for efficient memory management, reference tracking, and serialization support.

 ## Observable Pattern